puppetlabs/puppet_litmus/README.md

 * only supports puppet 5 and 6
 * bolt and pdk gems do not play well because of CRI, 'https://github.com/tphoney/pdk.git', branch: 'pin_cri'
-* docker only provisions linux images for now
-* docker provisioning is limited due to the mac, uses port forwarding

 # Real world example & steps